In the 2-year AFFIRM pivotal trial:

 Your patients can call 1-800-456-2255 Monday-Friday from 8:30 AM to 8 PM ET.
 Hablamos español.

 bEffective January 1, 2021, there is an annual cap on the amount of assistance that patients can receive over a one-year period.
 Federal and state laws and other factors may prevent or otherwise restrict eligibility.
 People covered by Medicare, Medicaid, the VA/DoD, or any other federal plans are not eligible to enroll.
-You are eligible to enroll in the Biogen Copay Program for as long as it is offered and you are treated with a Biogen relapsing MS medication.
+Patients are eligible to enroll in the Biogen Copay Program for as long as it is offered and they are treated with a Biogen relapsing MS medication.
 The Biogen Copay Program is no longer available for TECFIDERA patients in the states of Massachusetts and California.

-Download the Access and Reimbursement Guide
+Download the Access and Reimbursement Guide.